filippo-bosi/personal-page/content/project/motion_planning/index.md

 # slides: example
 ---

+*This was the main project of the course "Robot Task and Motion Planning" at KAIST.*

 This project was intended to make the students truly understand and appreciate why sampling-based motion planning algorithms have become the dominant paradigm in robotics.
 The students were required to implement several sampling-based algorithms and answer a series of questions that tested their understanding of motion planning algorithms.